about us

 Collaboration

-At the Ireland Sino Institute, we champion collaboration to boost tourism, trade, education, cultural exchange, and investment, fortifying ties between our nations.
+At the Ireland Sino Institute, we champion collaboration to boost tourism, trade, education, cultural exchange, and investment, fortifying ties between Ireland and China.

 Supporting the disadvantaged